 Example

-At Tesla, you will often be analyzing time-series data, such as sales trends, production volumes, or website traffic, to make informed business decisions.
-This question might be asked in the interview to evaluate your skills in advanced SQL and problem solving.
+At Tesla, you will often analyze time-series data, such as sales trends, production volumes, or website traffic, to make informed business decisions.
+This question might be asked in the interview to evaluate your skills in advanced SQL and problem-solving.

 How to Answer